- Total units 24 Units

 - Academic career Postgraduate

-Demonstrate the ability to engage actively in reform debates about taxes and expenditures, management of the budget in times of austerity and the use of fiscal policy in the economy.
+- Engage effectively with reform debates about public finance such as taxes and expenditure, budget management in times of austerity, and the use of fiscal policy in the economy.

 This specialisation requires the completion of 24 units, which must consist of:

 24 units of courses from the following list: